ECCO-GROUP/ECCO-ACCESS/ecco_pipeline/README.md

 ## Pipeline Structure
 Dataset specific harvesting, transformation, and aggregation configuration files are used to provide the necessary information to run the pipeline from generalized code.
 The run_pipeline.py file provides the user with options for how to run the pipeline, what steps of the pipeline to run and what datasets to send through the pipeline.

-## Cloud Development
-The current cloud computing functionality of this pipeline has not been tested or verified.
-As a result, the pipeline can currently only be run via the run_pipeline.py tool script on a local machine.

 ## More Information
 More detailed information can be found at the following wiki pages:
   - [Documentation](https://github.com/ECCO-GROUP/ECCO-ACCESS/wiki/Documentation)